Your most precious resource is time.

 If you can plug some of those leaks, you can reclaim time that you can use for more productive activities, like generating revenue for your nonprofit.

-Here are 7 common time leaks that are slowing you down and keeping you from being efficient.
+Here are 7 common nonprofit time leaks that might be slowing you down and keeping you from being efficient.

 1. Email

-Email is a convenient way to communicate and we are drowning in it.
+Email is a convenient way to communicate, and we’re drowning in it.

 2. Social media

-One way to get the most from social media is to purposefully choose the best platforms for your nonprofit to use so you’re not wasting time on those that will bear no fruit for you.
-Then create a plan for posting so that you know exactly what to post and when to do it.
-That will keep you from shooting from the hip, which leads to wasting time poking around.
+One way to get the most from social media is to purposefully choose the best platforms for your nonprofit to use so you’re not wasting time on those that’ll bear no fruit for you.

 3. Unproductive meetings

 Most of the meetings you attend have some amount of wasted time.
-Some meetings you attend don’t need to happen at all.
+But some meetings you attend don’t need to happen at all.

 Meetings should be used to brainstorm, make decisions, discuss issues (and ideally come to a conclusion), give/receive updates, make assignments, and ensure communication.